LifesLight/CMancala/README.md

 ## Restrictions
 - The game is designed to support a maximum of 224 stones on the board at any given time.
-- The game mode needs to be specified before compilation in `board.h`.

 ## Interface
 - CMancala features a terminal-based user interface.
 Users interested in a graphical interface may consider developing a simple web-based UI.